All Episodes

 Typically, the more money you have, it seems to be the worst taste you have.

-That was uh Catherine Ireland there.
+That was Catherine Ireland there.

 She's the host of Bravo's Million Dollar Decorators.

-Allie Velshi at CNN says the American people understand the economy, and I think he's on to something.
+Allie Velshi at CNN says the American people understand the economy, and I think he's onto something.

 Good morning, America.

-I'm gonna hear a couple of unidentified male models here in in this report, uh, and a GQ magazine correspondent named Will Welch.
+I'm going to hear a couple of unidentified male models here in this report.

 I gotta say, I feel like you're missing your pants.